 Even if you can’t see the mildew growing in your home, you will be able to smell it.
 Therefore, if your home has even a mild mildew smell, it could be a sign that you need Integrated HVAC to install a new dehumidifier.

 High humidity levels in your home provide a welcoming environment for mildew to grow, especially in areas that aren’t often accessed by you or your family.
-If mildew growth becomes excessive, it can lead to respiratory issues that can be difficult to overcome.
-Therefore, at the first sign of mildew growth, it’s important to track down the source of the smell and then to install a dehumidifier.
+If mildew growth becomes excessive, it can lead to respiratory issues.

-At Integrated HVAC, we seek to be a solution for all your home needs.
+At Integrated OK, we seek to be a solution for all your home needs.
 We want your family to be safe and healthy in the place you call home.
-Therefore, in addition to dehumidifier installation, we offer a full line of alarm services, allowing you to have the peace of mind you need to get a good night’s sleep.
+Therefore, in addition to dehumidifier installation, we also offer a full line of electrical services, allowing you to have the peace of mind you need to get a good night’s sleep.

 We’ve been serving the area for years and are certified by the EPA and accredited by the Better Business Bureau.
 Our community makes us what we are, which is why we are proud to be locally owned and operated.
 What we’re most proud of, though, is our numerous five-star reviews from real customers just like you.
-Some of our service offerings are home AV integration and electrical services, as well as our heating and AC solutions.
-To experience this legendary service in your home, give us a call at Integrated HVAC today.
+To experience this legendary service in your home, give us a call at Integrated OK today.